-Retail centers and malls in Israel - Leasable office and other space in Israel - Income-producing properties in the U.S. - Senior housing - Data centers
+• Retail centers and malls in Israel • Leasable office and other space in Israel • Income-producing properties in the U.S. • Senior housing • Data centers

-The decrease in Same-Property NOI was mainly affected by the decrease in the segment of retail centers and malls in Israel due to the closure of malls to visitors according to the Government's decisions and in view of the relief to tenants of the Company's malls as specified in Section 2.2 above, by a decrease in the office segment resulting from the relocation by Bezeq from Azrieli towers to the company's offices in Holon and by a decrease in the income-producing properties in the U.S. sector resulting from a decrease in the occupancy rates in part of the properties and a decrease in the U.S. dollar exchange rate.
+The increase in Same-Property NOI was mainly affected by the increase in the segment of retail centers and malls in Israel due to the closure of malls to visitors according to the Government's decisions and in view of the relief to tenants of the Company's malls in the same quarter last year, as specified in Section 2.2 above, net of a decrease in the office segment resulting from the relocation of Bezeq from Azrieli towers to Holon HaManor, and a decrease in the income-producing properties in the U.S. segment, mainly due to a decrease in the U.S. dollar exchange rate.